thehicksivist/react-project-server/README.md

 ### Instructions on how to setup, configure, deploy and use your App.

 ####Developer perspective;
-  * clone the git repo from https://github.com/thanhthedev/react-project-server
+  * Clone the git repo from https://github.com/thanhthedev/react-project-server
-  * open the project directory
+  * Open the project directory
-  * open a terminal/ console window
+  * Open a terminal/ console window
-  * in the console; npm install
+  * In the console; npm install
-  * once that has completed; cd client
+  * Once that has completed; cd client
   * npm install
   * cd ..
-  * open the project in a source code editor like Vscode
+  * Open the project in a source code editor like Vscode
-  * open config/keys_dev.js
+  * Open config/keys_dev.js
-  * replace the database URI with your own, for example a link to a database on Mlab.com
+  * Replace the database URI with your own, for example a link to a database on Mlab.com
   * Ready to Go!

 ####End user;